ShaneNZ/sketch-plugins/README.md

 - Send to Flinto

 ### Disclaimer
-There's probably a better way to do it, but I'm no Github expert.
-This way works but if there's a better way, then please let me know :)
+There's probably a better way to do this, but I'm no Github expert.
+This way works but if you have something better, then please let me know :)